andrew henderson menu

 In fact, some politicians in Canada are proposing that their country adopt citizenship-based taxation.

-Now, I don’t think that developed countries like Australia or the EU are going to institute US-style citizenship-based taxation, but they may require citizens to prove that they are paying a certain amount of tax elsewhere to be off the hook at home.
+Developed countries like Australia or the EU may require citizens to prove that they are paying a certain amount of tax elsewhere to be off the hook at home.

 If that happens, you’ll no longer be able to become nomadic, move to a tax haven, or even live the Trifecta lifestyle with a low tax burden and also be able to free yourself from your country of citizenship’s tax net.

-While this may be far into the future, there’s definitely a noticeable trend toward more compliance and transparency and away from allowing people to be able to just pay zero.
+While this may be in the future, there’s definitely a noticeable trend toward more compliance and transparency and away from allowing people to be able to just pay zero.

 Balancing Your Residence and Citizenship